 …. in hiding ….

-WHY THESE CHRISTMAS LIGHT COOKIES ARE THE BEST
+WHY THESE CHRISTMAS LIGHTS COOKIES ARE THE BEST

-- These cookies don’t spread out so they hold their shape perfectly and deliver round Christmas light cookies without needing cookie cutters.
+• These sugar cookies don’t spread out so they hold their shape perfectly and deliver round Christmas light cookies without needing cookie cutters.

-- This is the perfect sugar cookie recipe to get the kids involved in the kitchen.
-Simply ingredients and perfectly thick cookies and mini M&Ms for little fingers to work with.
+• This is the perfect sugar cookie recipe to get the kids involved in the kitchen.
+Simple ingredients and perfectly thick cookies and mini M&Ms for little fingers to work with.

-- These lofthouse cookies are covered with a very easy, everyday ingredient royal icing that anyone can make with next to no time waiting for it to set.
+• These lofthouse cookies are decorated with an easy quick drying royal icing recipe that anyone can make with next to no time waiting for it to set.

 To make these Christmas Lights Cookies, you will need: